DIY Soil Container Gardening Mastery: 15 Mixes Tested (Winner: 40% More Harvest)

 • Watering can: ₹150

-Ingredients for 10 Containers (15L total):
+Ingredients for 10 containers (15L total):

-• 6L coco coir (hydrated)
+• 6L cocopeat (hydrated)

 • 4.5L perlite